Kilkenny: Roads

 The national primary routes serving Kilkenny include the N10 (connecting to the M9 motorway Dublin/Carlow/Waterford route), the N77 (connecting to Portlaoise and the M7 motorway), and N76 (connecting to Clonmel).

 Railway

 Kilkenny railway station opened on 12 May 1848.
 Kilkenny acquired railway links to Dublin in 1850, Waterford in 1854, Portlaoise in 1876 and Castlecomer in 1919.
 Córas Iompair Éireann closed the Castlecomer and Kilkenny Junction lines in 1962.
 Kilkenny railway station was renamed McDonagh Station in 1966 after the Irish nationalist, poet and playwright Thomas MacDonagh.
 Kilkenny is a stop on Iarnród Éireann's Intercity route between Dublin and Waterford.

-From Kilkenny station trains run on the Dublin-Waterford line, providing connections in Waterford to Clonmel and stations to Limerick Junction.
+From Kilkenny station trains run on the Dublin–Waterford railway line, providing connections in Waterford to Clonmel and stations to Limerick Junction.
 At Kildare connecting trains provide links to Ballina, Westport, Galway, Ennis, Ballybrophy, Nenagh, Limerick, Killarney, Tralee and Cork.

 Air

 Kilkenny Airport is only used for private flying.
 The nearest airports with scheduled services are Dublin Airport and Cork Airport, which are both in the region of 150 km away.